mervegunak/mervegunak/README.md

 <br />

-I am a self-learner, creative and analytical minded Data Scientist with 3 years hands-on experience.
+I am a self-learner, creative and analytical minded Data Scientist with almost 4 years hands-on experience.

 My main focuses are in Predictive & Mathematical Modeling, Machine Learning, and Time Series.
 I love doing that process of analyzing data to achieve actionable insights and spend a lot of time dedicated to my own continuous improvement and development.

-Recently, I've been developing myself in DevOps field.
+Recently, I've been developing myself in Data Engineering field.

 I continue to grow my skills :bee: